awsdocs/amazon-aurora-user-guide/doc_source/aurora-mysql-parallel-query.md

 +-------------+
 ```

  To toggle the `aurora_pq` parameter at the session level, for example through the `mysql` command line or within a JDBC or ODBC application, use the standard methods to change a client configuration setting\.
 For example, the command on the standard MySQL client is `set session aurora_pq = {'ON'/'OFF'}`\.
-You can also add the session\-level parameter to the JDBC configuration or within your application code to enable or disable parallel query dynamically\.
+You can also add the session\-level parameter to the JDBC configuration or within your application code to turn on or turn off parallel query dynamically\.

  To toggle the `aurora_pq` parameter permanently, use the techniques for working with parameter groups, as described in [Working with DB parameter groups and DB cluster parameter groups](USER_WorkingWithParamGroups.md)\.
 Follow these steps: